puppetlabs/puppetserver/README.md

 ## Configuration

 Puppet Server honors almost all settings in `puppet.conf` and should pick them up automatically.
-However, we have also introduced some new Puppet Server-specific settings---please see the [Configuration](./documentation/configuration.markdown) page for details.
+However, we have also introduced some new Puppet Server-specific settings---please see the [Configuration] (./documentation/configuration.markdown) page for details.
+For more information on the specific differences in Puppet Server's support for `puppet.conf` settings as compared to the Ruby master, see the [puppet.conf differences] (./documentation/puppet_conf_setting_diffs.markdown) page.

 ### Certificate Authority Configuration